-Have you turned your faucets on only to smell rotten eggs or sewage?
-This is extremely common and is generally pretty easy to diagnose.
+Have you turned on your faucets only to smell rotten eggs or sewage?
+This is very common and is generally pretty easy to diagnose.
 If you have a traditional tank water heater, the anode rod is the likely cause of the foul smell.

-The corrosive agents on the anode rods can mix with your water and react to make hydrogen sulfide gas.
-So, if you’re smelling rotten eggs, you need to replace the anode rod.
-This is something that needs to be done periodically anyway.
+The corrosive agents on the anode rods can mix with your water and react to create hydrogen sulfide gas.
+If you smell rotten eggs, you need to replace the anode rod.
+This is something that should be done periodically anyway.

 Anode rods typically last between 4-5 years.
-And, it’s always recommended to have two anode rods with your heater to last the unit’s full shelf life.
+It’s always recommended to have two anode rods with your heater to last the unit’s full shelf life.

-Follow these steps to replace your anode rod:
+Follow these steps to replace an anode rod:

-- Find the location of your unit’s anode rod: You can typically find it right on top, but in some cases, you’ll need to take the lid off your tank to find it.
+- Find your unit’s anode rod: You can typically find it right on top but, in some cases, you will need to take the lid off your tank to find it.

-- Turn off the water and power supply.
+- Turn off the water and power supplies.

 - Drain the water just enough: You only need to drain enough to be able to get the rod out.
 You still want the weight of the water to hold the tank down for you.